Skip to main content

 • Anywhere else you want to show your changed name

-If your divorce decree doesn't include a court order to change your name, you have options.
+A: If your divorce decree doesn't include a court order to change your name, you have options.
 Some courts will let you request a change to its order to include language changing your name.

-In California, for example, you can file an Ex Parte Application for Restoration of Former Name After Entry of Judgment of Order (form FL-395).
+In California, for example, you can file an Ex Parte Application for Restoration of Former Name After Entry of Judgment and Order (form FL-395).
 You can use a certified copy of the approved order to change your name with agencies and businesses.

 You still have options if the court won't change the order.
 But the process may be a little more work, especially if you want to take on an entirely new name.